 Ground Control Points can be loaded into the Pixels to Points tool and the corresponding locations identified in multiple input images.
 This will align the scene based on the control points taking precedence over the camera positions.
 This procedure is a more time-intensive option, but is streamlined through a process whereby the images containing each point are highlighted, It is also possible to use Ground Control Points after the output files have been generated.
 Global Mapper provides various tools for this, including 3D rectification and the Lidar QC tool, which can also provide accuracy assessment information.

 Hardware manufacturers provide options for improving the accuracy of the positional information by communicating with a reference base station in addition to satellites, and by performing additional corrections based on available information at the time of the image collection.
 This includes both Real-Time Kinematic and Post-Processing Kinematic options.
 With some systems, higher accuracy positioning information is written into image metadata, which can be used directly in the Pixels to Points tool.
 Other systems may save the higher accuracy positions in a text file, in which case you will want to load your images into the Pixels to Points tool and use the option to Load Image Positions from External File.

 Understanding the variables and data requirements for the Pixels to Points tool and other SfM processes will help you to collect images better suited for processing.
 In turn, this will create higher quality results for further geospatial analysis.

-The latest version of the Global Mapper Lidar Module includes several enhancements, many of which apply to the Pixels to Points tool for generating point clouds and 3D meshes from drone-captured images.
-If this blog piqued your interest and you’d like to find out if the Lidar Module of Global Mapper is the right application for you, download a 14-day free trial and request a demo today!
+The latest version of Global Mapper Pro includes several enhancements, many of which apply to the Pixels to Points tool for generating point clouds and 3D meshes from drone-captured images.
+If this blog piqued your interest and you’d like to find out if Global Mapper Pro is the right application for you, download a 14-day free trial and request a demo today!